-So steaming it is!
-This is the only way that I’ve found where I get perfect hard boiled eggs, every single time, and the shells always peel right off!
+Steaming is the only way that I've found to get perfect hard boiled eggs, every single time, and the shells always peel right off!

 Plus, if you were a child of the 80's, odds are you grew up with that gorgeous (actually kinda disgusting) gray ring around the edge of the yolk.
 That's because our parents didn't realize at the time that the ice bath is what stops the cooking of the hard boiled eggs, and therefore prevents the gray ring.
 Oh what kids these days will never get to experience!